GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 <li><a href="https://drawsql.app/" target="_blank"> DrawSQL </a> - An online app used to create the database schema.</li>
 <li><a href="https://color.a11y.com/" target="_blank">A11y</a> - An online accessibility validator that checks the colour of the background against the text.</li>
 <li><a href="https://stripe.com/gb" target="_blank">stripe</a> - A secure payment app used to recieve payments.</li>
+<li><a href="https://miniwebtool.com/django-secret-key-generator/">MiniWebTools</a> - Used to create a random Django secret key for my project in Heroku</li>
 <br>

 [Back to Top](<#contents>)